inifatih/avd-bangkit1/README.md

-# How to Run App ✨
+# How to Run the App ✨

 ## Setup environment
 ```